Power-free values of binary forms and the global determinant method: Introduction

 \section{Introduction}

-Let $F(x,y)$ be a binary form with non-zero discriminant and integral coefficients of degree $D$, such that the largest degree of an irreducible factor $f$ of $F$ over $\bQ$ is $d$.
+Let $F(x,y)$ be a binary form with integer coefficients, non-zero discriminant, and degree $D \geq 3$, such that the largest degree of an irreducible factor $f$ of $F$ over $\bQ$ is $d$.
 We say that an integer $n$ is \emph{$k$-free} if, for all primes $p$ dividing $n$, we have $p^k \nmid n$.
 In general, when $k \geq 2$, we expect that for a positive proportion of integer tuples $(x,y)$, that $F(x,y)$ is $k$-free; unless there is a reason for it not to be $k$-free. \\ \\ For any set $\S$, we denote by $\# \S$ the cardinality of $\S$.
 Write

 and